 Pack your carry-on bags wisely.
 Liquids in 3 ounce or less containers are a must.
 I know, I think it is a silly rule too, but just follow it if you are flying in or to the United States.
 Also, pack all of these liquids in a larger bag, such as a cosmetics bag or large, seal-able plastic bag, at the top of your suitcase.
 This way they are easily accessible when you unzip your bags at the scanners.

 Separate your electronics.
 The TSA officers say it a hundred times while you wait in line, so do it!
-I typically use one bin for my toiletries, shoes and purse and one more for all of my electronics.
+Just remember, it is best to use one bin for toiletries, shoes and small bags, like a purse and one more for all electronics.

 Grab your bags once they are cleared and then get out-of-the-way.
 I find it so rude when people stop their bags and put their shoes and belts on, repack their liquids and electronics, re-do their lipstick … OK, maybe not lipstick, but you get my drift.
 There are benches near these areas for a reason.
 Grab your bins and bags and move to the benches and get organized.
 I know I get flustered when others crowd around me, so alleviate that stress and let them get their belongings quickly.